anita-martin5703/qod-client/docs/user-stories.md

   stay on the latest trend.
 However how does one actually start this process?
 Becoming a beer enthusiast you have to start tasting beer so that you can tell the difference.
 Well where they heck can I go?
 That is where the app BeerBuddy can help.
-Find locations of the most popular beer and also the ability to search for certin beers as well.
+Find locations of the most popular beer and also the ability to search for certain beers as well.